 - Check your training plan and that your fitness will be at the right level to complete the race.

 - You may not be targeting this race for your best performance.
-However, you still need to be in good enough shape to complete without risk of over-reaching.
+However, you still need to be in good enough shape to complete without the risk of overreaching.

-- Too big a challenge can leave you vulnerable to injury as well as prolonging recovery time which eats into focussed training.
+- Too big a challenge can leave you vulnerable to injury as well as prolonged recovery time, which eats into focused training.

 You will be ready at the end of the Build Phase or start of the Peak phase to include an appropriate 'B' race.
 'C' races can be undertaken earlier in your plan.

 - Training Effect - racing at the right level can push your boundaries and challenge your thresholds.

 - Fun - race relaxed and enjoy the social aspect.

 - Confidence - feel mentally prepared as you approach your main event.

 - Dress rehearsal - check your race kit in a racing scenario.